josephryan/2019-Babonis_et_al_trypsins/01-ALIGNMENTS/README.md

-# Alignments associated with Trypsin study by Babobonis et al.
+# Alignments associated with Trypsin study by Babonis et al.

 ### MCB_tryp.aln.fa
 alignment for trypsin tree with Mlei, Aque, Tad, Cnidarians, and Bilaterians